ENGLISH

 the prison environment.
 They have become universities of crime,

-not correction.
+not of correction.
 Supermax prisons are horrors of

 bestiality, where prisoners are confined in their cells for 23